Category Archives: Minnesota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been exactly surveyed, or a piece that is being split, will certainly require a study to situate the new corners and lot lines in Minnesota, which need to be permanently noted so they will never become shed.
+Land that has actually never been specifically surveyed, or an item that is being divided, will require a study to situate the new edges and also whole lot lines in Minnesota, which must be permanently marked so they will certainly never end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.